pztask/mintbase-pzt-session-nft-demo/docker/README.md

 - NEAR_ENV : The near network that should be used by the near-cli when deploying the contract.
 - NEAR_NETWORK : The near network that should be used by the oracle bot to access the contract.
 - NEAR_PRIVATE_KEY : You account private key for the oracle bot to access the contract functions.
+- NEAR_ACCOUNT_ID : Your near account id used by the oracle bot to make the contract calls (usually the same as $NEAR_CONTRACT_ID).
 - NEAR_CONTRACT_ID : The near smart contract address to be used by the near-cli to deploy the contract.
-- NEAR_ACCOUNT_ID : Your near account id used by the oracle bot to make the contract calls (usually the same as $NEAR_CONTRACT_ID).
 - NEAR_RPC_URL : The RPC endpoint used by the oracle bot to contact the smart contract, should match the network used.
 (Ref.
 [RPC Setup](https://docs.near.org/api/rpc/setup)
 - CONTRACT_REPO : The smart contract repository used for the contract deploy step.
 (Use ours for the demo: https://github.com/pztask/mintbase-pzt-session-nft-contract )
 - ORACLE_BOT_REPO : The oracle bot repository used for the bot.
 (Use ours for the demo: https://github.com/pztask/mintbase-pzt-session-nft-bot )
 - API_BASE_URL : The api address used by the bot to check for permits.
 (Use ours inside the docker container environment: http://mintbase-pzt-session-nft-demo:3000 )
 - NEXTAUTH_SECRET : Some string to be used as the NextAuth.js secret for encryption and security purposes.
-- DATABASE_URL : The sqlite3 database file path, you can just leave it as it is if no special configuration is needed.
+- DATABASE_URL : The next app sqlite3 database file path, you can just leave it as it is if no special configuration is needed.

 ## 2. Deploy our smart contract